Jonasori/Proplyd-Modeling/README.md

 ## THOUGHTS and COMMENTS

 The fitting assumes that the two disks are not interacting, which may be a bad assumption.
 Their angular separation corresponds to a distance between the two stars of just ~400 AU, which would be well within the realm of interaction, although we don't know their relative z-axis distances from us.

+Grid search is mostly done, MCMC is not but is at least vaguely functional right now.